gtaras102/Junior-programmer-OOP/README.md

 # Junior programmer OOP
- THis is a final submission in Junior programmer mission - Apply OOP
+ This is a final submission in Junior programmer pathway Unity3d  - Apply OOP